sylflo-ansible-kubernetes/rancher2-ansible/README.md

 - install_certmanager: true => if you wish to install cert-manager
 - cluster_issuer_name: "letsencrypt-staging" => The clusterissuer name it should be "letsencrypt-staging" or "letsencrypt-prod"
 - letsencrypt_email: "youremail@email.fr" => The email to user with letsencrypt
-validate_certs: true => Use false if you do not desire to use SSL
+- validate_certs: true => Use false if you do not desire to use SSL
-rancher_ssl_port: 443 => Use a different if you do not desire to use SSL
+- rancher_ssl_port: 443 => Use a different if you do not desire to use SSL
+- single_node: false => set to True if you want to install Rancher on a single node cluster

 Dependencies
 ------------